 - How did your last website perform?
 What worked/didn’t work?

-What is a website design?
-Website design isn’t just mocking up a pretty version of your brand, it’s designing a framework (a home, if you will) for your business to engage with your customers and achieve your business goals.
+Website design is more than mocking up a pretty version of your brand for a webpage; it’s designing a home for your customers to visit to engage with your business and buy from you!

-Whether you’re looking for a fresh, new look for your website or want to redesign an existing site, the process begins with understanding what makes a great design.
+Whether you’re starting by looking for a fresh look for your website or you already know you want to add new functionality, the website redesign process hinges on understanding what makes an outstanding strategic design.

 - Visually appealing and on-brand